Griffith Waratah Tigers

 The Griffith Waratah Tigers are a rugby league football club based in the town of Griffith, in the Riverina region of New South Wales, Australia.
 Since 1964 the club has competed in Group 20 in South Western NSW, which is governed by the NSW Rugby League (formerly Country Rugby League) The Waratah Tigers are the most successful team in the history of Group 20, winning 13 First Grade premierships.

 History

 Formation

-The Griffith Waratah Tigers were formed in November of 1963 at the top of the Area Hotel in Banna Avenue in Griffith.
+The Griffith Waratah Tigers were formed in November 1963 at the top of the Area Hotel in Banna Avenue in Griffith.

 An article in The Area News from that time recounted the events as follows:

 “A public meeting at the Area Hotel last Friday night unanimously elected to form a second rugby league football club in Griffith.
 The meeting, which was attended by 83 people including Group executives, Griffith Leagues Club and Griffith rugby league club executives, and many first-grade players, discussed the matter for some time, before the chairman of the meeting, Bill Jafftey put the decision to a vote."